 MPI options to use

-It's preferable to use options below to avoid warnings or error
+It is preferable to use the following options to avoid warnings or errors:

 - MYRINET clusters: